Lobbyist Tim Meenan

 - Extends the exemption from diligent effort requirements for exporting of flood insurance risks for an additional six years until 2025 (gives the Insurance Commissioner the ability to end this exemption at any time upon declaring an adequate admitted market for flood coverage exists in Florida).

-Its companion, SB538 by Brandes, unanimously passed its first of three committee stops Senate Banking and Insurance in week 2.
-The bill passed its second committee the Appropriations Subcommittee on Agriculture, Environment, and General Government on April 9th and will be up next in its final stop the Appropriations committee.
+Its companion, SB538 by Brandes, unanimously passed its first of three committee stops, Senate Banking and Insurance, in week 2.
+The bill passed its second committee, the Appropriations Subcommittee on Agriculture, Environment, and General Government, on April 9th but is stuck in the Appropriations committee.
 Similar provisions are also included in the Omnibus bills, HB301/SB714.